Emtricitabine/tenofovir: Society and culture

 In the United States, most healthcare plans are required to cover PrEP without any copay or other cost sharing.
 This is due to a United States Preventive Services Task Force recommendation that gave PrEP a grade A rating.
 Under the Affordable Care Act, this recommendation requires all non-grandfathered private health plans to cover PrEP without cost sharing.

-In the United Kingdom, PrEP is widely available to all at risk groups following the Department for Health and Social Care's decision to make it available across England from 2020.
+In the United Kingdom, PrEP is widely available to all at-risk groups following the Department for Health and Social Care's decision to make it available across England in 2020.
 Wales, Scotland, and Northern Ireland made it available in 2017 and 2018.